 While a complaint from an outside observer can be helpful, it’s not the only form of diagnosis.
 There are other signs you can watch out for if you think you may suffer from bruxism.

 Grinding or clenching can result in serious problems for your teeth if left untreated.
-If you think you may grind or clench at night, keep on the lookout for symptoms such as:
+If you think you may grind or clench at night, keep on the lookout for such as:

 Beyond these symptoms, there are other signs of bruxism that dentists are trained to find, including: